There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

 This buffet character dining experience is unique in more ways than one, with probably the most interesting being the menu.

-Additionally, if you are more excited for the character experience than the menu, we’ve got great news!
+If you’re more excited for the character experience than the menu, I’ve got great news!

-Typically in this location Snow White, Cinderella, Belle, Princess Aurora, and Ariel will all circulate and greet you right at your table – although the Princess offerings are subject to change daily.
+Typically in this location Snow White, Tiana, Belle, Princess Aurora, and Ariel will all circulate and greet you right at your table – although the Princess offerings are subject to change daily.

 P.S.
-If you are interested in a culturally immersive and exciting buffet dining option in Epcot that’s still running even with health and safety precautions, check out the Biergarten in the Germany Pavilion!
+If you are interested in a culturally immersive and exciting buffet dining option in Epcot, check out the Biergarten in the Germany Pavilion!

 Shopping in the Norway Pavilion at Epcot